 33-140 was converted to a B-10M for towing aerial targets and was assigned to the Tow Target Detachment at March Field, Riverside, California.
 Piloted by Robert E. Phillips, 33-140 was damaged in a taxiing accident, 8 April 1942.

-25 November 1940: Glenn L. Martin Company’s test pilot William K. (“Ken”) Ebel, co-pilot Ed Fenimore and flight engineer Al Malewski made the first flight of the first B-26 Marauder, Army Air Corps serial number 40-1361.
+25 November 1940: Glenn L. Martin Company’s engineer and test pilot William Kenneth Ebel, co-pilot Ed Fenimore and flight engineer Al Malewski made the first flight of the first B-26 Marauder, Army Air Corps serial number 40-1361.

 The B-26 was a twin-engine medium bomber designed with high speed as a primary objective.
 Production of the new airplane was considered so urgent that there were no prototypes.
 All aircraft were production models.

-Glenn L. Martin Co. produced 5,288 Marauders between 1941–1945.
-It served in the Pacific, Mediterranean and European combat areas.
+201 B-26s were built before production switched to the B-26A.
+Glenn L. Martin Co. produced 5,288 Marauders between 1941 and 1945, with manufacturing taking place at Middle River, Maryland, and Omaha, Nebraska.
+The Marauder served in the Pacific, Mediterranean and European combat areas, with both the United States and several Allied nations.
 When it was removed from service at the end of World War II, the “B-26” designation was reassigned to the Douglas A-26 Invader, a twin-engine light bomber.

 The first Martin Marauder, B-26-MA 40-1361, was written off after a belly landing at Patterson Field, Ohio, 8 August 1941.